skywarth/laravel-config-mapper/README.md

     ]
 ];
 ```
 You may have noticed that `enabled` and `allowed_to_walk` configs have the value of `'automap'`.
-This is due to the fact we are feeling lazy not don't want to ponder about some env key for it.
+This is due to the fact we are feeling lazy and don't want to ponder about some env key for it.

 Now run `php artisan laravel-config-mapper:publish-env-keys` command.
 In the command, when we select '[1] Just output the mapped env keys, I'll copy them myself' option, it outputs this:
 ```